 - Help secure the overall safety of Lane-Scott Electric’s employee team

-The new meters are digital electronic devices while most of the old meters were an electro-mechanical device.
-The new meters will continue to display the meter reading, but it will be in a digital LED format.
-The biggest difference is that the new meters will have an electronic circuit board module installed.
+AMI meters are digital electronic devices while most of the traditional meters were an electro-mechanical device.
+AMI meters will continue to display the meter reading, but will be in a digital LED format.
+AMI's have an electronic circuit board module installed.
 The module receives and stores the kilo-watt-hour (kWh) and demand consumption recorded by the electronics in the meter and transmits back to the Lane-Scott Electric’s computers.